 Each year the Virtuoso Program presents numerous public performances, providing students with opportunities to challenge themselves while sharing their music with a wide range of audiences.
-The San Domenico School Orchestra Da Camera was the Festival Grand Champion and First Place String Orchestra at the ASTA National Orchestra Festivals in 2010, 2008, and 2005.

 Mozart: Allegro Divertimento in D Major, KV 136 for String Orchestra Movement I. Allegro.

 Mozart: Allegro Divertimento in D Major, KV 136, for String Orchestra Movement II.
 Andante.

 Mozart: Allegro Divertimento in D Major, KV 136, for String Orchestra Movement III.
 Presto.

 Tchaikovsky: Serenade for Strings, Op.
 48 Movement I. Pezzo in forma di Sonatina.

 Tchaikovsky: Serenade for Strings, Op.
 48 Movement II.
 Waltze.

 Tchaikovsky: Serenade for Strings, Op.
 48 Movement III.
 Elegie.